allegheny-college-cmpsc-201-fall-2025/.github/profile/README.md

   - Your individual repository should be organized by learning objective:

-    - All assignments within the repository should belong to one of five clearly labeled folders that denotes which learning objective it is associated with
+  - All assignments within the repository should belong to one of five clearly labeled folders that denotes which learning objective it is associated with;
+    additionally, each folder should contain the following:

     - Every folder must contain one ~500 word write up (in your own words) that explains how you've grappled with that learning objective this semester